OpenBB-finance/OpenBB/website/content/platform/tutorials/financial_statements.md

 |:--------------------|--------------------------------------:|
 | 2023-10-31 |                           461.6 |

 Thirty-seven years later, the share count is approaching a two-thirds reduction.
-12.2% over the past five years.
+That is 12.2% over the past five years.

 ```python
 shares.pct_change(20).iloc[-1]